Open enrollment begins on November 1st and will continue until January 15th.

 FEDERAL POVERTY LIMIT (FPL): This is the barometer that the government uses to see if you qualify for help with your premiums and/or benefits.
 The issue is, if your income falls below certain amounts, you may be pushed into MediCaid (MediCal in CA).
 Now, if you are ok on Medicaid, then it’s no issue.
 If you don’t want to be on MediCaid however, you’ll want to be on top of this because it’s easier to get ON to MediCaid than it is to get OFF.
 We’ve had to go through the ‘appeals’ process for many of our clients to get them off of MediCaid.
 It’s no problem for us to do this, it’s just part of our customer service.
 However, many times it takes months to get you completely out of the States’ computer systems.
 To avoid this mess, your insurance agent should be keeping an eye on this for you.
 If they aren’t, change the Broker of Record to us and we’ll take care of the making the changes for you!
 Remember, it doesn’t cost you one extra penny to have us as your advocate 🙂

 PENALTY FOR BEING UNINSURED: We know what you’re thinking…President Trump signed an Executive Order eliminating the penalty, right?
-Well, he did but it will be implemented in 2019.
-Therefore, you still have 2018 to be concerned about.
+Well, he and it will be implemented in 2019.
+Therefore, you may still have 2018 to be concerned about.

 NOTE: There are many exemptions from the penalty available.
 Check out my blog for tips and hints to help you save money.
 If you are an expatriate (live outside the country) for most of the year, you may be exempt from the penalty.
 You must be living outside of the U.S. for a minimum of 330 days within a 12-month period.
 Additionally, there is no tax penalty who still meet one of the exemption categories of the mandate, such as J1, F1 or M1 visa holders (inbound foreign nationals) and other populations.